agude/wayback-machine-archiver/README.md

 ### Execution Modes

+The script uses the Internet Archive's **Save Page Now 2 (SPN2)** API for all archiving jobs.
+This modern API submits a capture request, waits for it to complete, and confirms the final success or failure, providing a reliable result for every URL.

 The script runs in one of two modes, which it selects automatically based on whether it finds Internet Archive credentials.
+The primary difference is the rate limit applied.

 #### Authenticated Mode (Recommended)

 This is the preferred mode.
-The script uses the Internet Archive's **Save Page Now 2 (SPN2)** API to submit a capture job, wait for it to complete, and confirm the final success or failure.
+By providing API keys, you are granted a higher rate limit by the Internet Archive, allowing for faster archiving.

 **To enable this mode:**